 For example, Taylor Lamb Law, a small firm with an estate planning practice, asked crowdspring for help with their logo.
 They wanted to stand out from the crowd.
 Here’s what they said:

 This law firm is extremely talented, competent and professional but not uptight.
 The principal lawyer is sincere and genuine, and the firm is primarily focused on families.
 The firm is located in New Smyrna Beach, Florida which may be used in-part as inspiration for the general feel of the logo.
 You do not have to consider the location as inspiration…IF you do, please keep in mind that it is still a law firm…not a beach resort.
 However, the law firm is not a New York city dog-eat-dog or Los Angeles superficial kind of business.
 It is a family-friendly, law firm in a quaint Florida beach town that serves local families as well as those in neighboring cities (Orlando, Daytona).

 In their logo design project, they paid $700 and received 127 logo concepts from 48 designers.

 Here’s the winning logo, which combined typography with elements reflecting both law and the firm’s location.

 Typography, Typography, Typography.

 Ask yourself what you’re trying to communicate.
-Depending on the type of application; typefaces with serifs convey a sense of dignity & power, sans serifs are often more clean looking and offer either a sense of stability or whimsy (depending on the character of the face).
+Depending on the type of application, typefaces with serifs convey a sense of dignity & power.
+Sans serifs are often more clean looking and offer either a sense of stability or whimsy (depending on the face’s character).